 Productivity Tips for Entrepreneurs for Business Management

-11. Schedule Meetings Automatically: Meetings are vital as they help the employees and executives discuss plans more effectively.
+Meetings are vital as they help the employees and executives discuss plans more effectively.
 However, it can become overwhelming to schedule and track the different meetings that you have.
-So, it's better to use apps like Calendly to automatically schedule meetings and make meetings effective for you.
+So, it's better to use apps like Calendly or X.ai to automate meeting scheduling.